Patient education: Abdominal aortic aneurysm (Beyond the Basics)

 These complications can be limb- and life-threatening and, when diagnosed, indicate the need for repair.

 General treatment principles — In all cases, the decision about whether and when to repair an asymptomatic AAA is based upon the risks associated with the aneurysm itself and the risks associated with the repair .
-Most people with an aneurysm less than 4.0 cm (1.6 inches) in diameter are advised not to have immediate surgery, but rather to follow the aneurysm over time; this is known as watchful waiting.
+Most people with an asymptomatic aneurysm less than 4.0 cm (1.6 inches) are advised not to have immediate surgery but rather to follow the aneurysm over time; this is known as watchful waiting.
 Usually, this involves an ultrasound examination of the abdomen every six months to three years, depending on the size of the aneurysm.
-(See 'Medical treatment' below.)
+(See 'Surveillance of small asymptomatic AAA' above.)

-On the other hand, most patients with an asymptomatic aneurysm greater than 5.5 cm (2.2 inches) in diameter or that expands more than 0.5 cm within a six-month period are advised to have repair.
+On the other hand, most patients with an asymptomatic AAA greater than 5.5 cm (2.2 inches) in diameter or one that expands more than 0.5 cm within a six-month period are advised to have repair.
 Some doctors recommend repair of AAAs greater than 5 cm (about 2 inches) in selected women, as the risk of rupture of larger aneurysms (≥5.0 cm) is greater in women than men (18 versus 12 percent) .
-Repair may also be recommended for people with aneurysms that are greater than twice the size of a normal portion of the aorta.
+Repair may also be recommended for people with AAAs that are greater than twice the size of a normal portion of the aorta.

 People with an asymptomatic AAA between 4.0 and 5.5 cm should discuss their options with a physician.
 The best approach will depend upon the risk of repair and the risk of aneurysm rupture in an individual patient.
 Features influencing this decision include:

 ●The development of symptoms.
-Patients with aneurysms that become tender to touch or are associated with abdominal or back pain may be advised to have repair even if rupture cannot be demonstrated.
+Patients with AAAs that become tender to touch or are associated with abdominal or back pain may be advised to have repair even if rupture cannot be demonstrated.
 Other symptoms that develop that have no other cause and could be related to the aneurysm could be another reason why repair would be recommended.

 ●The presence of other aneurysms.
 Patients with aneurysms in other large arteries (such as the iliac, femoral, or popliteal arteries of the leg) should have their abdominal aneurysm repaired, usually before, but sometimes at the same time as these other aneurysms.